Applying for this scheme

 How will applications be judged?

-Applications are judged by the Places of science allocation panel, which is made up of museum professionals, scientists and historians of science.
+Applications are judged by the Places of science allocation panel, which is made up of museum and heritage professionals, historians and scientists.

 We want to fund projects that

 - highlight the topics, stories and people that are relevant to your local community

 - present science in new and interesting ways